 All of the dirt that you see in the world everywhere just about all of it was made by worms!

-Oh-- you can go on vacation for up to two months and the worms need no feeding or care.
+Oh-- you can go on vacation and hunting with your Outdoorempire accessories for up to two months and the worms need no feeding or care.
 Easier than cats.
 The perfect pet for lazy people!
 Are they much fun?
 Well, more than you expect, it's fun to watch them making their way through the bin, eating this and that, mating laying "pods" and being born.
 You come to like them.

 And then walking around town it hits you: All of the dirt that you see in the world everywhere just about all of it was made by worms!
 Without them we'd have much less pleasant forest floors and parks.
 Darwin was one of the first to make note of this fact.
 He wrote a paper about the way that old ruins are slowly enveloped by dirt through the action of worms.
 Worms over time can move move great stone monuments by digging holes underneath, they slowly sink into the earth.